2ndQuadrant/pglogical/README.md

 usual method for closing the connection.
 No special action is required before disconnection, though it's usually a good idea to send a final standby status message just before you disconnect.

+# Hooks

+`pglogical_output` exposes a number of extension points where applications can modify or override its behaviour.

+All hooks are called in their own memory context, which lasts for the duration of the logical decoding session.
+They may switch to longer lived contexts if needed, but are then responsible for their own cleanup.

+## Hook setup function

+The downstream must specify the fully-qualified name of a SQL-callable function on the server as the value of the `hooks.setup_function` client parameter.
+The SQL signature of this function is

+    CREATE OR REPLACE FUNCTION funcname(hooks internal, memory_context internal) RETURNS void STABLE
+    LANGUAGE c AS 'MODULE_PATHNAME';

+Permissions are checked.
+This function must be callable by the user that the output plugin is running as.

+The function receives a pointer to a newly allocated structure of hook function pointers to populate as its first argument.
+The function must not free the argument.

+If the hooks need a private data area to store information across calls, the setup function should get the `MemoryContext` pointer from the 2nd argument, then `MemoryContextAlloc` a struct for the data in that memory context and store the pointer to it in `hooks->hooks_private_data`.
+This will then be accessible on future calls to hook functions.
+It need not be manually freed, as the memory context used for logical decoding will free it when it's freed.
+Don't put anything in it that needs manual cleanup.

+Each hook has its own C signature (defined below) and the pointers must be directly to the functions.
+Hooks that the client does not wish to set must be left null.

+An example is provided in `examples/hooks` and the argument structs are defined in `pglogical_output/hooks.h`, which is installed into the PostgreSQL source tree when the extension is installed.

+## Startup hook

+The startup hook is called when logical decoding starts.

+This hook can inspect the parameters passed by the client to the output plugin as in_params.
+These parameters *must not* be modified.

+It can add new parameters to the set to be returned to the client in the startup parameters message, by appending to List out_params, which is initially NIL.
+Each element must be a `DefElem` with the param name as the `defname` and a `String` value as the arg, as created with `makeDefElem(...)`.
+It and its contents must be allocated in the logical decoding memory context.

+For walsender based decoding the startup hook is called only once, and cleanup might not be called at the end of the session.

+Multiple decoding sessions, and thus multiple startup hook calls, may happen in a session if the SQL interface for logical decoding is being used.
+In that case it's guaranteed that the cleanup hook will be called between each startup.

+When successfully enabled, the output parameter `hooks.startup_hook_enabled` is set to true in the startup reply message.

+## Transaction filter hook

+The transaction filter hook can exclude entire transactions from being decoded and replicated based on the node they originated from.

+It is passed a `const TxFilterHookArgs *` containing:

+* The hook argument supplied by the client, if any
+* The `RepOriginId` that this transaction originated from

+and must return boolean, where true retains the transaction for sending to the client and false discards it.
+(Note that this is the reverse sense of the low level logical decoding transaction filter hook).

+The hook function must *not* free the argument struct or modify its contents.

+The transaction filter hook is only called on PostgreSQL 9.5 and above.
+It is ignored on 9.4.

+Note that individual changes within a transaction may have different origins to the transaction as a whole; see "Origin filtering" for more details.
+If a transaction is filtered out, all changes are filtered out even if their origins differ from that of the transaction as a whole.

+When successfully enabled, the output parameter `hooks.transaction_filter_enabled` is set to true in the startup reply message.

+## Row filter hook

+The row filter hook is called for each row.
+It is passed information about the table, the transaction origin, and the row origin.

+It is passed a `const RowFilterHookArgs*` containing:

+* The hook argument supplied by the client, if any
+* The `Relation` the change affects
+* The change type - 'I'nsert, 'U'pdate or 'D'elete

+It can return true to retain this row change, sending it to the client, or false to discard it.

+The function *must not* free the argument struct or modify its contents.

+Note that it is more efficient to exclude whole transactions with the transaction filter hook rather than filtering out individual rows.

+When successfully enabled, the output parameter `hooks.row_filter_enabled` is set to true in the startup reply message.

+## Shutdown hook

+The shutdown hook is called when a decoding session ends.
+You can't rely on this hook being invoked reliably, since a replication-protocol walsender-based session might just terminate.
+It's mostly useful for cleanup to handle repeated invocations under the SQL interface to logical decoding.

+You don't need a hook to free memory you allocated, unless you explicitly switched to a longer lived memory context like TopMemoryContext.
+Memory allocated in the hook context will be automatically when the decoding session shuts down.

+## Hook example

+...
+TODO ...

+## Writing hooks in procedural languages

+You can write hooks in PL/PgSQL, etc, too.

+There's a default hook setup callback `pglogical_output_default_hooks` that returns a set of hook functions which call PostgreSQL PL functions and return the results.
+They act as C-to-PL wrappers.
+The PostgreSQL PL functions to call for each hook are found by <XXX how? we don't want to use the hook arg, since we want it free to use in the hooks themselves. a new param read by startup hook?>

+...
+TODO examples ....